Emiliano Bonazzoli

-Club career
+Playing career

 Bonazzoli started his career at Brescia.
-He played his first professional match on 15 May 1997 against Lecce, which his only match of the season the Serie B Champion.
-In the next two seasons he occasionally played for the first team and youth team.
-In second half of 1998–99 season, he left for league rival Cesena.
+He played his first professional match on 15 May 1997 against Lecce; in the next two seasons, he occasionally played for the first and youth teams.
+In the second half of the 1998–99 season, he left for league rival Cesena.

 Bonazzoli was signed by Parma in a co-ownership deal in 1999.
-He was loaned back to Brescia and scored 9 league goals for the team.
+He was loaned back to Brescia and scored nine league goals for the team.

 Parma

-In June 2000, Parma decided bought all remain registration rights from Brescia.
+In June 2000, Parma bought all remaining registration rights from Brescia.
 He played the opening match on 1 October 2000, then left on loan to league rival Verona.

 Bonazzoli returned to Parma and played 1 1/2 seasons for the team.

 Reggina

 Bonazzoli was sent on loan to Reggina in January 2003.
-At the end of season the club signed him in a co-ownership deal, for €925,000.
+At the end of the season, the club signed him in a co-ownership deal for €925,000.

 Sampdoria

-In summer 2005, he was loaned to Sampdoria along with Marco Zamboni, which Bonazzoli secured a permanent move from Parma and Reggina in summer 2006.
-He suffered from injuries and at the start of 2007–08 Serie A, Andrea Caracciolo was signed to replace him.
+In the summer of 2005, he was loaned to Sampdoria along with Marco Zamboni, which Bonazzoli secured a permanent move from Parma and Reggina in summer 2006.
+He suffered from injuries, and at the start of 2007–08 Serie A, Andrea Caracciolo was signed to replace him.

-He scored 4 goals in a UEFA Cup match for Sampdoria, on 14 January 2009, he was loaned to Fiorentina in exchange for Giampaolo Pazzini.
+He scored four goals in a UEFA Cup match for Sampdoria; on 14 January 2009, he was loaned to Fiorentina in exchange for Giampaolo Pazzini.

 Return to Reggina

-In July 2009 he signed a contract with Reggina in order to seek more regular start.
+In July 2009, Bonazzoli signed a contract with Reggina to seek more playing time as a starter.
 He only valued €850,000 at that time.

 He was excluded from the squad for the start of the 2012–13 Serie B season.

 Padova

-In November 2012 he joined Calcio Padova, which became official at the start of the January transfer window.
+In November 2012, he joined Calcio Padova, which became official at the start of the January transfer window.

 Marano

-In September 2013, Bonazzoli was signed by the Serie D club, S.S.D.
-Calcio Marano.
+In September 2013, Bonazzoli was signed by the Serie D club, SSD Calcio Marano.